GBrooks1970/gb.automation.smoketests.api.poc/API Testing POC/api_testing_comparison.md

 - **TypeScript / Cypress** remains the quickest entry point for JS-focused teams and now mirrors the Playwright Screenplay implementation.
 - **TypeScript / Playwright** is the reference Screenplay implementation and the most flexible path for API-first work or future UI/API hybrid suites.
 - **C# / SpecFlow** anchors the contract (source-of-truth API) and now shares the same Screenplay abstractions as the TypeScript stacks, giving .NET teams a first-class automation option.
+- **Python / Playwright** demonstrates how the Screenplay contract ports into a different runtime while keeping the FastAPI host, pytest-bdd features, and batch automation consistent with the other stacks.

 ---